 9. Translator App

 People speak good English in major cities of the country but still, if you plan to visit small cities then people speak Serbian.
 So it will be very beneficial if you have a translator app on your smartphone.
-You should make it offline available the major languages, so even if you don’t have internet access still you will be able to translate and understand what they are speaking.
+You should make offline available the major languages, so even if you don’t have internet access still you will be able to translate and understand what they are speaking.

 10. Map of the Country

-When you are travelling to a new country then it is very common that you will lose your way sometimes.
+When you are traveling to a new country then it is very common that you will lose your way sometimes.
 So if you will be carrying maps then it will be very beneficial for you to find the short routes.
 Starting from the airport and till you explore the country maps will be very handy.

 Nowadays you have apps like Google Maps which are very beneficial but still, there may be chances you don’t have internet access so it is a good idea to carry a small map of the country or the major cities, you’re gonna explore.